markov/jenkins-maven-metadata-plugin/README.md

 ### Development workspace

-When starting the development Jenkins using `mvn hpi:run` and the _work_ directory containg the `JENKINS_HOME` doesn't already exist, the workspace will be created with some pre-configured test jobs for the plugin.
+When starting the development Jenkins using `mvn hpi:run` and the _work_ directory containing the `JENKINS_HOME` doesn't already exist, the workspace will be created with some pre-configured test jobs for the plugin.

 # Authors & Contributors